mochi/mochikit/doc/rst/MochiKit/Visual.rst

     Slowly shows an ``element`` using the :mochiref:`Opacity` effect.
     If the ``element`` has ``"display: none"`` style it will be changed to ``"display: block"`` with :mochiref:`MochiKit.Style.showElement`.
-    The available options are identical to the :mochiref:`Opacity` effect.

     element:
         An element ID string or a DOM node (see